leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 Games are larger than film but still growing quicker.
 With the [global sports industry at $500bn in size](https://www.businesswire.com/news/home/20190514005472/en/Sports---614-Billion-Global-Market-Opportunities "Sports"), there's still plenty of room for games to continue growing before reaching the same size as sports.

-For games to do so, they'd need to expand beyond kids playing Fornite on their parent's credit cards.
+For games to do so, they'd need to expand beyond kids playing Fortnite on their parent's credit cards.
 [The largest esports tournament already has about the same number of viewers as the Super Bowl](https://marginalrevolution.com/marginalrevolution/2018/08/esports-update.html "MR"), but the smaller tournaments still have much room to go.
 You'd want new games to be inclusive experiences that adults and even the elderly could appreciate. *Would grandma ever play a video game?*

 Well \[3\]: